How to Migrate Public Folders to Office 365 Shared Mailbox?

 - Select the mailbox and then click Edit against Members Option.

-- Select it, click the Edit icon, and then click Add Members to select the users you want to add as a shared member.
+- Select it, click the Edit icon, and then click Add Members to select the users you want to add as shared members.

 - Members will get added to Shared Mailbox, click ‘Close’.